TurakhiaLab/metaWEPP/README.md

 ```
 kraken2-build --build --db $DBNAME
 ```
-Customized kmer with `--kmer-len` and `--minimizer-len` option if needed.
+You can customize kmer with `--kmer-len` and `--minimizer-len` option if needed.

 More information in https://github.com/DerrickWood/kraken2/wiki/Manual#custom-databases